 Members are convened to meetings by the chairman of the committee or at the request of at least two of its members.
-The chairman of the board of directors or the CEO may also ask the committee chairman to call a meeting of the corporate social and societal responsibility and environmental sustainability committee on a specific topic and add to the agenda of the committee meetings any subject they consider relevant.
+The chairman of the board of directors or the CEO may also ask the committee chairman to call a meeting of the sustainability committee on a specific topic and add to the agenda of the committee meetings any subject they consider relevant.
 Members of the committee may also be consulted in writing.